KubaDe/hn-hiring/README.md

 * UI is in wireframe style.
 It can be reimplemented with custom designs.
 * Inline styling should be replaced with styled components / styles from different file.
 * Fuse Search options might be better adjusted.
 * Tags can be used for further content analysis.
+* Filters could be more dynamic - prepared according to posts content
+* Filter for salary can be implemented
+* RWD very basic with some layout bugs

 | Project based on create react app